aloklearning/py-categorizer/README.md

 ### Excel to JSON

 - On succesfull completion of the task, you will have the file named **Final-Data.json** stored in the provided path
+- To best utilise the potential of the program, make sure your columns are in an absolute sequence harmony per different files.
+Else, you will get varied outputs in the key present inside the above shown output.
 - You will also see set of interactive messages coming in your terminal like below:

 ```